chrislo7/email_server/README.md

 A simple backend email server that receive requests via POST, along with some parameters (such as "to" address, "from" address etc.), and then relays information to a real third party email server (in this case, AWS' Simple Email Service).

-Built with node, express, mongoose and AWS SES.
+Built with node, express, MongoDB Atlas (with mongoose) and AWS SES.

 ## Instructions
 - Clone this repo